JSieweke/tmt_gender_diversity_firm_performance_iv/README.md

 Before running the analyses, please check that you have installed the required user-written Stata commands (the installation routine is included in the do-files).
 The do-files are based on Stata Version 17.

-If you have any questions or struggled with replicating the results, please contact me [j.sieweke@vu.nl]
+If you have any questions or struggle with replicating the results, please contact me [j.sieweke@vu.nl]